Backup and restore in Azure Synapse Dedicated SQL pool

 - The age of a restore point is measured by the absolute calendar days from the time the restore point is taken including when the SQL pool is paused.

-- At any point in time, a dedicated SQL pool is guaranteed to be able to store up to 42 user-defined restore points and 42 automatic restore points as long as these restore points have not reached the 7-day retention period
+- At any point in time, a dedicated SQL pool is guaranteed to be able to store up to 42 user-defined restore points or 42 automatic restore points as long as these restore points have not reached the 7-day retention period

 - If a snapshot is taken, the dedicated SQL pool is then paused for greater than 7 days, and then resumed, the restore point will persist until there are 42 total restore points (including both user-defined and automatic)